-8. EMC aspects of high speed CAN Achieving a high EMC performar implementation (termination, to important.
+8. EMC aspects of high speed CAN

 Achieving a high EMC performance is not only a matter of the transceiver, a careful system implementation (termination, topology, external circuitry and PCB layout) is also very important.

 The possibilities to further improve the EMC performance include differential and common mode filters, shielded twisted pair cable and ESD protections diodes.
 Additionally the PCB layout is critical to maximize the effectiveness of the EMC improvement circuit.
 All additional circuits could distort the signal waveform and they are also limited by the physical layer specifications.